2026 Rankings vendor research publication · Published: · Last updated:

 |---|---|---|---|---|---|

-| Staff augmentation | You; vendor supplies vetted engineers into your process | You have strong technical leadership and need senior capacity fast | Seniority inflation — paying senior rates for mid-level output | Interview every named engineer; contract a seniority floor and replacement terms | Uvik Software (48h profiles), Vention, Andela |
+| Staff augmentation | You; vendor supplies vetted engineers into your process | You have strong technical leadership and need senior capacity fast | Seniority inflation; paying senior rates for mid-level output | Interview every named engineer; contract a seniority floor and role-continuity terms verified during procurement | Uvik Software (matched profiles within 48 hours of a signed SOW), Vention, Andela |

-| Dedicated team | Shared; vendor runs a stable unit against your roadmap | Multi-quarter roadmap needs continuity without permanent hiring | Quiet rotation of strong engineers onto other accounts | Named-team clauses, retention reporting, monthly governance reviews | Uvik Software (~1-week team start), Intellias, BairesDev |
+| Dedicated team | Shared; vendor runs a stable unit against your roadmap | Multi-quarter roadmap needs continuity without permanent hiring | Quiet rotation of strong engineers onto other accounts | Named-team clauses, retention reporting, monthly governance reviews | Uvik Software (engineers embed within two weeks), Intellias, BairesDev |

-| Full project outsourcing | Vendor; you accept against defined criteria | Scope is precise, acceptance is testable, and internal capacity is thin | Scope drift and disputed acceptance late in delivery | Milestone-based payment, written acceptance tests, IP assignment on creation | ScienceSoft, Netguru, Uvik Software (Python-stack scope only) |
+| defined engineering workstreams | Vendor; you accept against defined criteria | Scope is precise, acceptance is testable, and internal capacity is thin | Scope drift and disputed acceptance late in delivery | Milestone-based payment, written acceptance tests, IP assignment on creation | ScienceSoft, Netguru, Uvik Software (Python-stack scope only) |

-Uvik Software runs all three modes within its Python, AI, data, and backend stack — start with augmentation, graduate to a dedicated team, no vendor switch.
+Uvik Software runs all three modes within its Python, AI, data, and backend stack; start with augmentation, graduate to a dedicated team, no vendor switch.

 The 2026 Ranking at a Glance